minershive/hiveos-asic/README.md

    If IP was connected then it will become commented in file.

+## Innosilicon new models
+1. Download this zip-archive 1 and unpack to any directory, which contains only Latin symbols in the name.
+2. Open file config.txt with a 3rd-party text editor (recommended Notepad++).
+Put FARM_HASH.
+If the password has been changed by ASIC web interface, then it must also be specified.
+3. Open file ips.txt with a 3rd-party text editor (recommended Notepad++) Put list of IP addresses.
+The file must be end with an IP address, not with an empty line.
+4. Run Innosilicon.cmd.
+The Hive OS client will be installed on the ASIC.
+Devices will be added to the farm.

 ## Downgrade and Version changing

 If you want to install specific version or downgrade please append version as an argument to selfupgrade.
 E.g. 0.1-02